Sigh No More (Mumford & Sons album): Critical reception

-On the review aggregate site Metacritic, the album has a score of 68 out of 100, indicating "generally favourable reviews".
+Sigh No More received generally positive reviews from music critics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 68, based on 18 reviews, which indicates "generally favorable reviews".

 Commercial performance

 Sigh No More was a slow burner, reaching number one on the Irish Albums Chart and number two on the UK Albums Chart six months and sixteen months, respectively, after its release.

 The album sold over a million copies in the United Kingdom and over three million in the US.
 In the US, the album sold 626,000 copies in 2010 and 1,282,000 in 2011.
 As of May 2015, it has sold over 3.2 million copies in the US.
 It was the second debut album (after The Fame by Lady Gaga) to sell 1 million digital copies with 1,656,000 million copies sold.